willwade/SherpaOnnxAzureSAPI-installer/README.md

-# SherpaOnnxAzureSAPI-installer
+# OpenSpeechSAPI

-A **simplified Python + C++ SAPI bridge** that connects Windows SAPI applications to the **AACSpeakHelper pipe service**.
-This allows any SAPI application to use multiple TTS engines (Azure TTS, SherpaOnnx, Google TTS, etc.) through a unified interface.
+A **universal SAPI bridge** that connects Windows SAPI applications to multiple TTS engines through the **AACSpeakHelper pipe service**.
+This allows any SAPI application to use multiple TTS engines (Azure TTS, SherpaOnnx, Google TTS, ElevenLabs, OpenAI, and more) through a unified interface.

 ## 🎯 **Simplified Architecture**